 Biography, Performance, and Research

-Gallagher's works have been performed or recorded by the London Symphony, Virginia Symphony, Charleston Symphony, Cleveland Chamber Symphony, Polish Radio Symphony Orchestra of Krakow, Kiev Philharmonic, Koszalin Philharmonic, Ruse Philharmonic (Bulgaria), U.S. Air Force Band of Flight, Cincinnati Conservatory Wind Ensemble, Indiana University Wind Ensemble, pianists Frank Huang and Angelin Chang, Trio Terzetto, and others.
+Gallagher's works have been performed or recorded by the London Symphony, Buffalo Philharmonic, Virginia Symphony, Omaha Symphony, Charleston Symphony, Cleveland Chamber Symphony, Polish Radio Symphony Orchestra of Krakow, Kiev Philharmonic, South African National Youth Orchestra, U.S. Air Force Band of Flight, Cincinnati Conservatory Wind Ensemble, Indiana University Wind Ensemble, GRAMMY®-winning pianist Angelin Chang, Trio Terzetto, and others.

-His compositions, included on fourteen published compact discs on the Naxos, Musical Heritage Society, Vienna Modern Masters, ERMMedia, Summit, Capstone and Altissimo labels, have been broadcast by more than 120 classical radio stations in the U.S. and abroad.
-His Berceuse has been broadcast more than 100 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.
+Included on 16 published compact discs on the Naxos, Musical Heritage Society, Vienna Modern Masters, ERM, Summit, Capstone, Promuse, Beauport Classical and Altissimo labels, his compositions have been broadcast by more than 120 classical radio stations in the U.S. and abroad.
+The VMM recording of his Berceuse has been broadcast more than 110 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.